 The larger area has some pollution sources, though their impact is small compared to most other areas in the United States.

 Three coal fired power plants operate in the region.
-One is at Joseph City, about 20 miles to the northwest.
-Two other plants are about 35 miles to the east.
+One is at Joseph City, about 35 miles to the northwest.
+Two other plants are about 40 miles to the east.
 The prevailing winds are from the southwest and west; it is very rare that pollution is carried towards the MCS neighborhood.
 It has never been a problem.

 The climate is too dry for large-scale farming.
 Open land is used for free-range cattle instead.
 There is some small-scale irrigation farming around the town of Snowflake.
 There is also a large greenhouse complex growing marijuana west of town.

 Vegetation, mold and pollen

 The climate is dry high desert, with little vegetation.
 Some areas have dense stands of juniper bushes while the rest is mostly native grasses.
 The juniper pollen season in March is bothersome to many, and there are some flower and grass pollens in August-September.